As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

 Once the bottle is completely dry, you can add your favorite prepared foods like your homemade pasta sauce, pancake mix, or even scrambled eggs!

 Voila, a storage and delivery method all in one simple bottle.

 8. The Ziploc Bag Omelet

-Start off your adventurous day in the outdoors with an easy to make Ziploc bag omelet.
+Start your adventurous day in the outdoors with an easy-to-make Ziploc bag omelet.

 - Boil water over the fire or with whatever method is available.

 - While waiting for your water to heat up – Crack a few eggs into a Ziploc bag.